 Key workers may be eligible to take theory or driving tests, even when they are suspended for the general public.
 These are known as emergency tests.

 Emergency tests are not available to everyone.
 The DVSA must class you as a key worker in order for you to qualify for one of these tests.
-To qualify for an emergency driving test, you will need to send the DVSA:
+Please note that, as stated above, NHS and social care workers have priority when it comes to test appointments.

-- an email from your work email address
+- an email to your work address from your employer, confirming you work for them

 - your phone number